ACE (formerly CME) & Credit Claiming

 The Heart Rhythm Society is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Heart Rhythm Society designates this live activity for a maximum of 180 AMA PRA Category 1 Credits™.
+The Heart Rhythm Society designates this internet enduring activity for a maximum of 150 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.